NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         filter: "ansible_date_time"
         gather_subset: "!all"

-Here we collect date and time information from localhost.
+Here, date and time information have been collected from localhost.
 In next step, we save it as a variable.

-Task 02 - Store DTG as fact
+Store DTG as fact

     - name: Store DTG as fact
       set_fact:
         DTG: "{{ ansible_date_time.date }}"

-Task 02 - Store DTG as fact
+Create a config backup folder

-Next we create a folder to backup the switch configurations.
-Folder will be named form current date.
+Next a folder is created to backup the switch configurations.
+Folder will be named by current date.

     - name: Create a config backup folder
       file: